yixuanh/yixuanh.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Yixuan He will be giving an oral presentation at ASHG 2024 in Denver Colorado on November 7th as a semi-finalist of the Trainee Research Excellence Award!
+Yixuan will be giving an oral presentation at ASHG 2024 in Denver Colorado on November 7th as a semi-finalist of the Trainee Research Excellence Award!